Yield Curve Guide for Market Regimes

 Is a steepening curve bullish for markets?

 Not by itself.
-A steepening move can happen in a healthier reflationary environment, but it can also happen during stress if the front end collapses on growth fears or the long end rises on inflation and financing pressure.
+A steepening move can appear in a healthier reflationary environment, but it can also happen during stress if the front end falls on growth fears or the long end rises on inflation and financing pressure.
 The cause of the steepening matters more than the shape alone.

 Why is the front end of the curve watched so closely?